ariga/atlas/doc/md/guides/frameworks/sqlc-versioned.md

 In our [previous sqlc guide](/guides/frameworks/sqlc-declarative), we saw how we can use Atlas to handle the schema management process using the [declarative workflow](/concepts/declarative-vs-versioned#declarative-migrations).
-This works great in many situations, but some teams prefer the imperative approach where schema changes are explicitly checked in to source control and verified during code review (see [this video](https://www.youtube.com/watch?v=FCeIjPb4AYs) to learn why).
+This works great in many situations, but some teams prefer the imperative approach where schema changes are explicitly checked-in to source control and verified during code review (see [this video](https://www.youtube.com/watch?v=FCeIjPb4AYs) to learn why).

 To accommodate such cases, Atlas supports another kind of workflow for handling migrations,